-The sauce is really simple and tasty, and comes together in 1 minute.
+The easy cheesy sauce is really simple and tasty, and comes together in 1 minute.
 I use plant-based milk for creaminess, nutritional yeast for “cheesiness,” white miso for a bit of umami, garlic and onion powder for flavor, and a bit of arrowroot powder to thicken.
 No need to cook this sauce, just stir it in a cup with a fork and pour over the hot cooked pasta.
 Boom.
 If you want an extra melty and thick sauce, stir it into the pasta and then place back on the heat for a minute or so, it will thicken and become stringy and delicious.

 - Cook the pasta according to package directions.

 - Stir the sauce ingredients together in a medium bowl.

 - Add hot pasta to the sauce and stir.
 The heat from the pasta will thicken the sauce.
 If the sauce is too thin, place the pot of pasta and sauce over low heat and stir for a minute or so, it will thicken up.
 If it's still too thin, add a pinch of arrowroot powder and gently heat while stirring.
 If it's too thick, add milk to thin.

 - Add veggies or other add-ins, if desired.

 - Season with salt and pepper to taste, and a sprinkle of red pepper flakes.
 Enjoy!